vinas07/IT-OCR/README.md

 IT-OCR - Image to Text OCR

-IT-OCR extracts text from image using treding OCR technologies.
+IT-OCR extracts text from image using trending OCR technologies.

 UI and backend is done using django, so to successfully run the project you need to follow some steps.